 If you can't get enough oatmeal, but the fiber doesn't agree with your gut, give instant oatmeal a shot.
 "Often referred to as 'quick oats,' instant oatmeal are the most processed and broken down of the oats, thereby making it a bit easier to digest," Modell says.
 You can jazz up your oatmeal bowl with creative toppings to avoid getting bored.

 10. Soft-textured foods

-Bloated?
-You may want to pay attention to the texture of the food you’re consuming.
-“The texture of your food can often dictate how bloated you will feel after,” Modell says.
-“This is important for people with gastroparesis.”
-If bloating or gastroparesis is something you deal with, eating soft foods such as cooked veggies, smoothies, soups, pureed foods (hello, hummus!), or fat-free refried beans may provide some relief.
+Feeling gassy?
+You may want to pay attention to the texture of the food you're consuming.
+"The texture of your food can often dictate how you'll feel after," Modell says.
+"This is important for people with gastroparesis."
+If gastroparesis is something you deal with, eating soft foods such as cooked veggies, smoothies, soups, pureed foods (hello, hummus!), or fat-free refried beans may provide some relief.

 Here's how gut health became one of the most important conversations in the last decade.
 And these are the "golden rules" of gut health, according to a gastroenterologist.

 Speaking of digestion, here's the 411 on gut health straight from a dietitian: